robertocarroll/robertocarroll/README.md

 - At the moment, I'm going with 1200 x 741
 - #121b22 for the dark background

+## Tags
+- One set of tags for Jekyll
+- One set of tags for IA Writer

 ## Markdown quote and cite
 > Quote here.
 >